RODEO SPECTATOR TIPS

 Every PRCA cowboy declares a home circuit at the start of each year, usually the circuit in which he lives.
 Each time a cowboy places at a rodeo within his circuit, the money he earns is applied toward his circuit standings.
 Of course, PRCA cowboys may compete in rodeos outside their home circuits, but points earned at those rodeos aren’t counted in his circuit standings.
 They do, however, count in the world standings.

 The PRCA season ends in October and, soon after, each circuit conducts a year-end finals rodeo.
-Winners of the finals, as well as standings leaders from each circuit, are invited to compete in March at the Dodge National Circuit Finals Rodeo in Pocatello, Idaho.
+Winners of the finals, as well as standings leaders from each circuit, are invited to compete in March at the NFR Open in Colorado.

 Rodeos, Associations & Related Links: